pablordoricaw/my-mac-setup/README.md

 **Run it:** `source macos/config-dock.sh`

-## Uninstalling
+## Uninstall instructions

 It is possible to uninstall the packages and aplications as well as reset the configs.

+Inside the folders there are scripts that start with `uninstall-` or `reset-`.
+Use these files to uninstall apps and/or packages and reset configs.

+To execute the scripts use the `source` command followed by the path to the script.

+**Important:** Be sure to check the pre-requisites section of the section in the installation instructions, as the same pre-requisites will apply to execute these scripts.

 **Note:** If you're looking to uninstall all packages and applications and reset all configs consider looking into Apple's docs to [Erase your Mac and reset it to factory settings](https://support.apple.com/en-us/HT212749#:~:text=From%20the%20Apple%20menu%20%EF%A3%BF,Erase%20All%20Content%20and%20Settings.)

 ## Housekeeping